BASED ON POLICY NUMBER AND TITLE:

 TTC evaluates credit for formal business and industry training based on recommendations contained in the National Guide to Educational Credit for Training Programs.
 The American Council on Education's Program on Noncollegiate Sponsored Instruction (ACE/PONSI) produces this guide.
 TTC follows Procedure 16-1-9, "Credit Through Experiential Learning" in awarding credit for formal business and industry training.

 - EXPERIENTIAL LEARNING.

 Refer to TTC Procedure 16-1-9, "Credit Through Experiential Learning."

-- Upon receipt of official documentation, the Registrar's office will automatically award transfer credits listed in TTC’s transfer equivalency database.
-For credits not listed in the transfer equivalency database, the Registrar’s office, in conjunction with Academic Affairs, will evaluate, award, and enter equivalency information in the transfer equivalency database.
+- Upon receipt of official documentation, the Registrar's office will automatically award transfer credits listed in TTC's transfer equivalency database.
+For credits not listed in the transfer equivalency database, the Registrar's office, in conjunction with the Division of Education will evaluate, award, and enter the equivalency information in the transfer equivalency database.
 TTC may award either equivalent or non-equivalent course credits.

-Upon receipt of the military documentation the Registrar’s office will automatically award transfer credits listed in TTC’s transfer equivalency database.
-For credits not listed in the transfer equivalency database, the Registrar’s office, in conjunction with Academic Affairs, will evaluate, award, and enter equivalency information in the transfer equivalency database.
+Upon receipt of the military documentation the Registrar's office will automatically award transfer credits listed in TTC's transfer equivalency database.
+For credits not listed in the transfer equivalency database, the Registrar's office, in conjunction with the Division of Education will evaluate, award, and enter equivalency information in the transfer equivalency database.
 TTC may award both equivalent and non-equivalent course credits.